SebastianSartor/sebastiansartor.github.io/_pages/research.md

 Gray Literature Books
 ======
 Kowalski et al. (2022).
 Behind the Hype: What Makes Startups Succeed or Fail, a Student Survey of Patterns.
-Accessible on [Amazon](https://www.amazon.com/dp/B0BQFVB9ZR/ref=tsm_1_fb_lk)
+Accessible on [Amazon](https://www.amazon.com/dp/B0BQFVB9ZR/ref=tsm_1_fb_lk) (each year, we donate the generated sales income of this book to an NGO!)

 <!--